[Updated: February 16, 2025]

 Missing Features

-The Japanese Credit Screening Data Set has missing features on some samples, which is not an uncommon issue in real-world machine learning problems.
-Fortunately, a dataset has missing fields, or attributes does not mean it is not useful.
-Several approaches can be used to fill up the empty gaps.
+The Japanese Credit Screening Data Set has missing features on some samples, which is common in real-world machine learning problems.
+Fortunately, a dataset with missing fields or attributes does not mean it is not useful.
+Several approaches can be used to fill in the empty gaps.

 Remove them

-As the title states, this approach is to discard entire rows and columns which contain missing values.
-Removing is the simplest option but should be considered to use only if the data set is large, for an obvious reason: the fewer samples to train, the harder to avoid overfitting.
-However, sometime, dropping rows may be effective.
-For example, a feature has missing values on some example may be just noise.
-In this case, remove the entire feature column may be effective.
-However, this type of information may be unknown.
+This approach discards rows or columns containing missing values, as the title states.
+Removing is the most straightforward option but should be considered only if the data set is large.
+The reason is simple: the fewer samples to train, the harder it is to avoid overfitting.
+Besides, dropping may be a reasonable approach.
+For example, a missing feature in some examples may be just noise.
+In this case, removing the entire feature column may be effective.

 Predict the missing values

 The basic idea is to use existing data to predict the missing ones.
-Apparently, this is not an easy approach.
-It means we need to define a supervised learning problem, solve it, and use this sub-model to predict the missing data.
-This way is not only hard to evaluate the performance of the sub-model, but also the accuracy of the sub-model’s prediction affects the learning performance of the overall problem.
+The method includes defining a supervised learning problem, solving it, and using this sub-model to predict the missing data.
+This method makes it difficult to evaluate the performance of the sub-model, and the accuracy of the sub-model’s prediction affects the overall learning performance.

 Fill up the missing values based on the known values

-The first two options are either too difficult to achieve or not practical at all.
+The first two options are either too difficult to achieve or impractical.
 One reasonable and practical approach is to input the missing data according to the other known values.
 This strategy replaces missing values by something that can be obtained from existing values such as mean, median, and frequency.
 The following example demonstrates how to input missing value by frequency and mean.

 import collections